-Chiang Mai offers a different proposition from Thailand's coastal and capital markets: a relaxed pace, a rich cultural setting, and prices that stretch a budget further than most major cities.
+Chiang Mai offers a different proposition from Thailand's coastal and capital markets: a relaxed pace, a rich cultural setting, and prices that stretch a budget further than any other major Thai city.
+It also has one serious seasonal drawback that every buyer should price in before committing.

 Who the market suits